Exploring Spirituality with Adult Education

 Adult education reflects Fairlawn Church’s approach to exploring spirituality.
 Thinking of church and ‘education’ in the same breath may conjure up childhood recollections of the Sunday School attended, dreaded or assiduously avoided.
 Or, as adults, thoughts of meeting proselytizing ‘church-goers.’

 Fairlawn Avenue United Church’s approach to religious teaching is mindful of, and seeks to banish, those associations.
-“The old church model no longer speaks to today’s adults and their families,” says Rev. Christopher White.
+“The old church model no longer speaks to today’s adults and their families,” says our minister.
 “Fairlawn is all about providing a safe space for everyone to explore their spirituality.
 It’s not ‘do as I say,’ but ‘let me hear what you have to say’.”

 That openness to spiritual exploration is reflected in Fairlawn’s adult education program.